 Texas Baptist’s Staff:

-Prior to 2016, he served as the Director of Youth Evangelism for Texas Baptists for 13 years.
+Previously, he served as the Director of Youth Evangelism for Texas Baptists for 13 years.
 In this position he oversaw the statewide youth leadership training camp called Super Summer and the Youth Evangelism Conferences impacting thousands of teenagers with evangelistic messages, missions mobilization and discipleship training.
 Leighton has also assisted in the oversight of such ministries as See You At The Pole, a worldwide prayer movement (began by his father, Chuck Flowers) which is impacting people not only in Texas but all around our world.

 Leighton earned a Bachelor’s Degree in Applied Theology from Hardin-Simmons University (1997); a Masters of Divinity with Biblical Languages from Southwestern Baptist Theological Seminary (2000); and completed his Doctorate at New Orleans Baptist Theological Seminary (2016).
+Leighton’s dissertation focused on the issue of Soteriology and specifically the rise of Calvinism within the Southern Baptist Convention.
+As a former Calvinist himself he offers a unique perspective on the topic for those seeking clarity from a Traditional non-Calvinistic soteriology.
+His podcast, Soteriology 101, averages between 5 and 10 thousand downloads per episode and can be found at his popular blog site http://www.soteriology101.com.

 - Jason Richards serves as the Super Summer Director, the Texas Baptist’s youth evangelism/apologetics training camp.